-Characteristics of available lubricants and factors affecting lubrication and combustion are covered in detail.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Prerequisite: EG292 or NS132.
+Prerequisite: ET211 or ES251 or ES201.
 Rec.
-2, Lab.
-2, Cr.
+3, Cr.
 3.